 Kris lets herself be led off away from the casino at night, without telling any of the girlfriends, which is absurdly stupid for anyone with any sort of law enforcement background.
-For me I guess the key annoyance about this show is that angels' intelligence varies from writer to writer and never grows from all their experience, leading them to walk into the same traps over and over and over.
-I have to keep repeating "it's only the 70s, remembering how little we worried about girls off with shady guys back then.
-A mixture of trust and naivete, and cool, all gone with the advent of video and its memory like an elephant.
+For me, I guess the key annoyance about this show is that angels' intelligence varies from writer to writer and never grows from all their experience, leading them to walk into the same traps over and over and over.
+I have to keep repeating "it's only the 70s, it's only the 70s" remembering how little we worried about girls going off with shady guys back then.
+It was a mixture of trust and naivete, and hedonistic cool, all gone with the advent of video and its memory like an elephant.

 Angel Come Home

 B+Jill returns; she's become a Formula 1 racer!
 Farrah does a fine guest star turn.
 We first see her wearing the same bathing suit she wears in that famous poster, with a flowing white skirt added, but her hair is a mess, she seems sick, and she's wearing way too much eyeliner.
 Seems her handsome racer fiancee Mark Carmony (Stephen Collins) is a suspect in sabotage surrounding some prototype model car created by an ambiguous but handsome character named Paul Farino (the sexy Horst Bucholtz), who's lured Jill to LA (or did he?) to talk her into driving his experimental baby in the local race.
 Paul lost a bunch of money betting on himself so may need to move dirty to get his own wheels in the mix, or something.
 Gambling - terrible habit.
 At least you can't go double or nothing while drunk and then wake up hungover and somehow in debt past the point of human understanding.